 I love yum cha.
 The har gau, the siu mai, the cheong fan, the hustle, the bustle, the crippling fear of humiliating myself with sub-par chopstick skills and not being that white boy asking if I can get some of those pork roll things, all that fun stuff.
-So I heroically took one for the team, and went to track down some of the very best yum cha restaurants Sydney has to offer.
+So I heroically took one for the team and went to track down some of the very best yum cha restaurants Sydney has to offer.
+And if you need any convincing at all (shame, shame on you) yum cha is always a cheap feed.
+'Nuff said.

 Situated in the Canterbury RSL, have to say this is not where I was expecting to find Cantonese goodness.
 Har gau (steamed prawn dumplings) are one of the hardest dumplings to make.
 You’re looking for a thin, translucent, skin; a bit chewy, without being tough.
 If a place nails them, you’re probably onto a winner.
 And The Dynasty nails them.
 The lo bak gou (turnip cake) is top notch as well.